-After all, with the latest tools we can measure everything -- and we do.
-From the percentage of reps using your CRM and cohort retention rate to average time to hire and sales velocity, there’s a nearly endless list of metrics, reports, and data points.
+After all, with the latest tools, we can measure everything -- and we do.
+From the percentage of reps using your CRM and cohort retention rate to the average time to hire and sales velocity, there’s a nearly endless list of metrics, reports, and data points.

 Let’s be honest: It’s overwhelming.
 And when you’re overwhelmed, you can’t analyze the data, interpret it, and make a smart decision.

 So what’s the solution?
 Narrowing your focus.
 Rather than tracking everything, track the most important things.
-Not only will it be easier to understand the trends and their significance, you can execute on your analysis more quickly.
+Not only will it be easier to understand the trends and their significance, but you can also execute your analysis more quickly.

 The “right” metrics depend on your sales organization, industry, and company.
 However, these five metrics tend to be important for sales leaders across the board.

 Here are the most important sales performance metrics your sales team should be measuring.

 Quota attainment, or the percentage of salespeople meeting or exceeding quota, tells you whether your quotas are too high or low.
 As a rule of thumb, your quotas are likely unrealistic if less than 60% are hitting.
 It’s also possible that you need to hire better salespeople and/or fire the underperformers.
 The last potential culprit?
 Your sales compensation plan.
 Take a look at your pay structure to see if you’re pulling the right levers to get reps to sell.

 On the flip side, if 90% to 100% of your salespeople are hitting quota, they’re probably coasting.
 Review your quota-setting methods; you may want to increase your targets.

 Your average deal size is calculated by dividing your total number of deals by the total dollar amount of those deals.